Djokovic faces deportation as Australia revokes visa again

-Immigration Minister Alex Hawke said Friday he canceled the 34-year-old Serb’s visa on public interest grounds — just three days before play begins at the Australian Open, where Djokovic has won a record nine of his 20 Grand Slam titles.
+Immigration Minister Alex Hawke said Friday he used his ministerial discretion to cancel the 34-year-old Serb’s visa on public interest grounds – just three days before play begins at the Australian Open, where Djokovic has won a record nine of his 20 Grand Slam titles.

 Deportation from Australia usually leads to a three-year ban on returning to the country.
 That would make Djokovic 37 the next time he would be allowed to compete at the Australian Open.